ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/02-Hello-World.md

 }
 ```

-Before we can generate our server project, we need to install the Hot Chocolate templates.
+Before generating our server project, we need to install the Hot Chocolate templates.

 ```bash
 dotnet new -i HotChocolate.Templates::13.0.0-preview.12
 ```

-Now, that we have everything in place we can generate the actual server project.
+Now that we have everything in place, we can generate the actual server project.

 ```bash
 dotnet new graphql